arei/npmbox/README.md

 5).
 Install npmbox globally using the following command.

+For unix or max...

-	npm install --global --cache ./.npmbox.cache --optional --cache-min 99999 npmbox
+	npm install --global --cache ./.npmbox.cache --optional --cache-min 99999 --shrinkwrap false npmbox

+For windows...

+	npm install --global --cache .\.npmbox.cache --optional --cache-min 99999 --shrinkwrap false npmbox

+6).
 Once npmbox is installed globally you can use it to install other .npmbox files:

 	npmunbox blah